bniculea/java-course/chapter7/Chapter7.md

                 }
             }
         ```
+4. Create a JAVA method which receives a `String` and an integer number as parameters.
+The method should return a new String where the character at the index represented by  the integer parameter, has been removed.
+Note: the index should be in the interval 0, string length -1, inclusive.

+    - Sample Input: "Kitten", 1
+    - Sample Output: "Ktten"
+    - Sample Input2: "Kitten", 0
+    - Sample Output2: "itten"
+    - Solution:
+        ```JAVA
+            public class Application {

+            public static void main(String[] args) {
+                System.out.println(removeAtPosition("Kitten", 1));
+                System.out.println(removeAtPosition("Kitten", 0));
+            }

+            public static String removeAtPosition(String text, int position) {
+                String front = text.substring(0, position);
+                String back = text.substring(position+1);
+                return front + back;
+            }
+        }
+        ```

 ## More conditional statements exercises

 1. Write a JAVA program which reads a letter from the Standard Input.
 The program should print Vowel or Consonant, depending on the user input.
 If the user input is not a letter (between a and z or A and Z), or is a string of length > 1, print an error message.